AnujJandhyala12/gemini-content-assistant/README.md

 - **`ValueError` / authentication errors**: confirm `GEMINI_API_KEY` is set and valid, and that `.env` is in the same directory you're running the app from (or passed correctly into the container).
 - **Blank responses**: check your API quota/usage in Google AI Studio; you may have hit a rate limit.
-- **Docker container exits immediately**: run `docker logs gemini-multitool` to see the Streamlit error output.
+- **Docker container exits immediately**: run `docker logs gemini-debugger-app` to see the Streamlit error output.